top of page

 Juneau Independent

-A Juneau man stopped this week by police for driving with a missing headlight is expected to be turned over to federal immigration officials as soon as Friday, according to officials and court records.
+A Juneau man stopped last week by police for driving with a missing headlight is expected to be turned over to federal immigration officials, according to officials and court records.

 He was incarcerated at Lemon Creek Correctional Center on charges of driving without a valid license and violating conditions of release, due to a previous arrest of driving under the influence on Sept.
 7, 2025.

-Joyanne Bloom, who helps coordinate refugee resettlement efforts in Juneau, stated in a text message Friday that Mendez-Cando, who is from Ecuador, applied for asylum last spring and “his application was acknowledged but nothing has happened since.”
+Joyanne Bloom helps coordinate refugee resettlement efforts in Juneau.
+She stated in a text message Friday that Mendez-Cando, who is from Ecuador, applied for asylum last spring and “his application was acknowledged but nothing has happened since.”

-The two other members of his family, including a minor, were not detained as of Friday morning.
+The two members of his family, including a minor, were not detained as of Wednesday.

 Hall said she and other members of the community helped Mendez-Cando and his family obtain housing in 2024, and he was a construction worker.
 She said a significant number of people from other countries now living in Juneau are in fear of possible ICE enforcement actions similar to those seen in other cities.